ID-Auth

 Offline and online modes

-Offering offline mobile-first authentication can eliminate the need for smaller scale verifiers to procure expensive hardware such as smartcard readers or biometric scanners.
+Offering offline, mobile-first authentication can eliminate the need for smaller-scale verifiers to procure expensive hardware such as smartcard readers or biometric scanners.

 Inclusion & scale: Not all segments of the population can utilise biometrics due to factors such as age or disability.
 Additionally, not everyone possesses the digital proficiency to own or use a mobile phone.
 Overlooking these realities risks excluding these vulnerable groups from accessing vital services.